virtualredhead/red.staff/data/racha/bio.md

 The creative field was not at the top of my list when I was thinking about the inevitable adulting phase of life.
 My thinking was far from it, actually.
 I imagined being part of the United Nations, saving the world and eliminating hunger or something pretty profound.
 I have always enjoyed solving problems and helping people.

-I started school with the intention of being a political science major, then eventually landed with a bachelor's degree in marketing and management, with a minor in business administration from Northwood University.
+I started school with the intention of being a political science major, but eventually landed with a bachelor's degree in marketing and management, with a minor in business administration from Northwood University.
 I went back for a master’s of business administration with a concentration in strategic management from Davenport University.

 Luckily, Redhead allows me to work on projects that are fulfilling, challenging, and have an impact on the world around me—whether it's a campaign to end the stigma of breastfeeding, a project promoting the benefits of maintaining clean lakes or helping the Refugee Development Center.